-- Indigenous controlled (minimum 51% ownership by person/s who are First Nations, Inuit, or Métis); - The project is under the financial and creative control of Indigenous persons; Of the key members of the creative team (ie. director, screenwriter/creator, producer, key animator/designer) at least the director or writer must be Indigenous.
-The ISO will also verify creative control through any agreements submitted in the application. - Main activity of the organization is the production or support of screen-based content, including TV, film, web, digital narrative content, and XR (VR, AR). - If applying as a collective an official agreement will be required as part of the application process.
+- Indigenous controlled (minimum 51% ownership by person/s who are First Nations, Inuit, or Métis); - The project is under the financial and creative control of Indigenous persons; two of the three key members of the creative team (ie. director, screenwriter, showrunner, producer, key animator) are Indigenous.
+The ISO will also verify creative control through any agreements submitted in the application; - Main activity of the organization is the production or support of screen-based content, including TV, film, web, digital narrative content, and XR (VR, AR). - If applying as a collective an official agreement will be required as part of the application process.